-- In a nondisplaced fracture, the bone is broken but has not shifted or moved out of position.
+- Bone is not shifted or moved out of position

 What causes a fracture in your hand or wrist?

-Fractures typically occur because some type of trauma puts force or impact on a bone, and it breaks.
+Fractures typically occur because some type of trauma puts force or impact on a bone and it breaks.
 A classic example is when someone falls and lands on an outstretched hand or wrist.
-The force from the fall, in combination with the angle of the wrist, may be strong enough to cause a fracture or break in the bone.
+The force from the fall in combination with the angle of the wrist may be sufficient to cause a fracture or break in the bone.
 More than one million fractures occur every year in the United States.

 - Sports injuries